Seville by Bike: The Ultimate Guide to Cycling Around

 Starting point: Plaza del Altozano

 Our starting point is the Plaza del Altozano in Triana, just across the river from Seville.
-This little square serves as the gateway to Triana.
-With the Triana market on one side and Calle Betis on the other, it is a great spot to start our tour fuelled and ready for the journey ahead.
+This square serves as the gateway to Triana.
+With the Triana market on one side and Calle Betis on the other, it is a great spot to meet and then start exploring Seville by bike.

-• To get to the river, turn right once you leave the bridge and follow the bike lane as it heads to the river level.
+1. If you choose the river route, simply turn right once you leave the bridge and follow the bike lane as it heads to the river level.
+And then, after following the waterfront, you can skip to stop 3 where the two routes converge at Puerta de Jerez.

 Ariel view of Real Maestranza.